(Remember to refresh/reload this page for latest changes)

 Below is a snapshot of VOACAP, showing how to get the beam heading for my yagi (when you are on 20 meters and above).

 ♦ This example is for a contact with any station in France (near Paris).
 I looked up a station on QRZ.com and clicked on the detail tab to find his Grid Square.
 Note the arrows & numbers below.

-♦ #1 is the red point you want to move to YOUR location.
+♦ #1 is the red point which you want to move to the N4GYN location (Grid EM84ab).

 ♦ #2 is the blue point you want to move to HIS/HER location.

-♦ #3 is where you click [Prop Wheel] (on right side of the window) to get the graphic showing time and band for best propagation.
+♦ #3 is where you click [Prop Wheel] (on right side of the window) to get the graphic showing the time and band for best propagation.

-♦ #4 is pointing to the calculated beam heading you should use from MY QTH to get the best signal
+♦ #4 is pointing my HF yagi to the calculated beam heading you should use from MY QTH to get the best signal.

 ♦ On the left (after you click on Prop Wheel-on the right side) you can see a circle plot of the current propagation for each band at a given time period.
-If you put your cursor on the hour and band you want, you will see the percentage of the chance of communicating with France.
+If you put your cursor on the hour and band you want, you will see the percentage of the chance of communicating with your QSO party.

 ♦ On the right side, above Prop Wheel, are other important settings for getting the best results; (mode, power, antennas, etc).